UT-ABCS/.github/README.md

 # .github
-The public README for our organization
+This repository includes the public README for our organization.